Safeguarding

 If you have a safeguarding concern about a member of staff, please ask to speak with Mrs Jas Kang (Head Teacher/Lead DSL) immediately.

-If you have safeguarding concerns about the Head of School, Mrs Jas Kang, please contact Ms Anna Balson, Director of Education for The Arthur Terry Learning Partnership (Tel: 0121 323 2221).
+If you have safeguarding concerns about the Head of School, Mrs Jas Kang, please contact Ms Diedre Duignan, Director of Education for The Arthur Terry Learning Partnership (Tel: 0121 323 2221).

 Resources for parents and carers